Skip to main content

 Additional Stages

-Add your own pre- and post- image scan stages, for example in the Pipeline stage view example below.
+Add your own pre- and post- image scan stages, for example in the Pipeline stage view the example below.

 stages